 Tip 5: Keep your pets indoors

 While your shaggy Irish wolfhound or black cat might make the perfect werewolf or witch's pet Halloween night, perhaps a photo op is best before heading out the door.
-Taking them on your trick-or-treat adventure in your neighborhood could make them uneasy, and trying to walk a stressed out pet—or worse, chasing down a runaway—is not how you want to spend the holiday.
+Taking them on your trick-or-treat adventure in your neighborhood could make them uneasy, and trying to walk a stressed out pet—or worse, chasing down a runaway—is not how you or your pet wants to spend the holiday.

 If your cat is inclined to make a run for it every time the front door opens or your dog barks at every visitor, think ahead this Halloween to manage the noise and activity of trick-or-treaters who ring the doorbell.

-Consider keeping your cats and dogs away from the front door, secluded in an interior room with a toy or another family member for company.
+Consider keeping your cats and dogs away from the front door, secluded in an interior room specially set up for them with a toy or another family member for company.

 Brutlag spent the first two or three years with her anxious poodle giving the dog treats in the kitchen Halloween night while her husband managed trick-or-treaters.
-Now, she says her dog is pretty calm on Halloween, sometimes with the help of an anti-anxiety drug.
+Now, she says her dog is pretty calm on Halloween, sometimes with the help of an anxiety medication.